alkisax/eshopProject/notes.md

 - remove middleware from cart. guests need cart ✅
 - /cart/clean-junk /participant/clear-junk (longer than lastupdated a week)
 - stripe paypal and gpay (said its on stripe dashboard) ✅
-- new category schema with supercategory, and allow parent category with arr of categories as child
+- new category schema with supercategory, and allow parent category with arr of categories as child.
+Also some categories to have an atribute of "tag"
 - stripe webhooks
 - comment crud
 - comment and store multer and appwrrite image bucket